mozammil89/beckn-onix-aws-cdk/documentations/home-page.md

 ### Packaging overview
-This packaging initiative offers a practical approach to increase the adoption, streamline deployment and management of Beckn-ONIX services on AWS by providing a reference architecture and one-click deployment automation scripts.
-It allows builders to manage AWS resource provisioning and application deployment in a programmatic and repeatable way.
+This packaging initiative provides a robust solution for deploying and managing Beckn-ONIX services on AWS.
+It is designed to ensure high availability, scalability, and resilience of Beckn-ONIX components like the Gateway, Registry, BAP, and BPP, making them ready for a Kubernetes-based environment.
+Additionally, it allows users the flexibility to choose managed AWS services, optimizing for production-scale deployments while reducing operational overhead.

+The packaging supports a fully automated, one-click deployment solution aligned with the reference architecture, ensuring that each layer of the Beckn-ONIX stack is designed with fault tolerance, load balancing, and scaling in mind.
+This approach not only simplifies the deployment process but also promotes best practices in infrastructure as code, making it easier to maintain and evolve the platform in a cost-effective manner.

+### Beckn-ONIX Deployment
 This repository contains the source code and configuration for deploying Beckn-ONIX services stack that leverages the power of Amazon Web Services (AWS) **[Cloud Development Kit (CDK)](https://aws.amazon.com/cdk)** for infrastructure provisioning and **[Helm](https://helm.sh)** for deploying services within an Amazon Elastic Kubernetes Service (EKS) cluster.

-### Beckn-ONIX Deployment
-The Beckn-ONIX one-click deployment packaging offers two mode of deployments on the AWS cloud, catering to different deployment scenarios.
+Two mode of deployments, catering to different deployment scenarios.

 #### Mode One: AWS CDK + Helm
 This mode offers a comprehensive solution for users who prefer a one-click deployment approach to provisioning AWS infrastructure and deploying the Beckn-ONIX services, all in automated fashion.